emacsmirror/csv2ledger/README.md

 ## Setup ##

-At the very least, you will need to set two user options: `c2l-base-account` and `c2l-csv-columns`. `c2l-base-account` is the account that represents your bank account in your ledger file.
+At the very least, you will need to set two user options: `c2l-base-account` and `c2l-csv-columns`. `c2l-base-account` is the account that represents the bank account in your ledger file.
 By default, it is set to the value `"Assets:Checking"`.

 `c2l-csv-columns` is a list of column labels representing the columns in your CSV file.
 Note that these column labels should **not** be set to the column headers in your CSV file.
 Rather, they should be symbols indicating to `csv2ledger` what type of data each column contains.
 The following symbols are meaningful to `csv2ledger`: